IamMayur95/IamMayur95/README.md

 1. Taxi-Fare-Predictor-AutomatiData
 - 🔹 Overview: The goal of this project is to create a multiple linear regression model to predict ride fares based on multiple variables.
 This project utilized yellow taxi trips taken -in New York City during 2017.
 The final multiple linear regression model performed with R^2 of 0.868 indicating 86.8% variance being explained by the model.
-- 🔹 Tech Stack: Python, Pandas, Scikit-Learn , Multiple Linear Regression
+- 🔹 Tech Stack: Python, Pandas, Scikit-Learn, Multiple Linear Regression

 2. Claim-Opinion-Classifier-TikTok